niklaushirt/cp4waiops-training/_STUFF/FROM_ZERO_TO_HERO.md

 In the AI Manager (CP4WAIOPS)

-1. Go to `Data and tool integrations`
+1. Go to `Data and tool connections`
 2. Under `Slack` click on `1 integration`
 3. Copy out the URL